-On February 2, 2024, we will issue closed a private placement with seven accredited investors, whereby we issued a total of 561,793 units ("Units"), with each Unit consisting of (i) one share of our Common Stock and sell (ii) one six-year Common Stock purchase warrant having an exercise price of \$1.78 per share, subject to Yorkville, and Yorkville will purchase from us, a second Convertible Debenture adjustment (the "Private Placement").
-The Private Placement resulted in the principal amount issuance to investors of \$6.2 million for a purchase price of \$5.58 million (the "Second Convertible Debenture"), subject to the satisfaction or waiver of the conditions set forth in the YA Securities Purchase Agreement.
-The conditions include, but are not limited to: (i) the SEC shall have declared effective a resale registration statement covering 561,793 shares of Common Stock issuable upon conversion and 561,793 warrants in an unregistered offering of securities.
-The purchase price of the First Convertible Debenture; and (ii) we shall have obtained stockholder approval for the issuance of the shares of Common Stock issuable upon conversion of the Debentures that would be securities was \$1.78 per Unit, resulting in excess of the "Exchange Cap" (as defined in the YA Securities Purchase Agreement).
-The SEC declared effective the resale registration statement on April 11, 2023.
-Yorkville began converting the First Convertible Debenture shortly thereafter, and, as of October 26, 2023, the First Convertible Debenture has been converted in full.

-By letter agreement dated June 2, 2023, we agreed with Yorkville that the date of the Second Closing will be September 15, 2023 (or such other date that is mutually agreed upon by the parties), provided that as of such date, the conditions gross proceeds to the Second Closing as set forth Company of \$1,000,000, before deducting placement agent fees (10% or \$100,000) and other offering expenses.
-We intend to use the net proceeds from the Private Placement for working capital and general corporate purposes.
+On February 2, 2024, we closed a private placement with seven accredited investors, whereby we issued a total of 561,793 units ("Units"), with each Unit consisting of (i) one share of our Common Stock and (ii) one six-year Common Stock purchase warrant having an exercise price of \$1.78 per share, subject to adjustment (the "Private Placement").
+The Private Placement resulted in the issuance to investors of 561,793 shares of Common Stock and 561,793 warrants in an unregistered offering of securities.
+The purchase price of the securities was \$1.78 per Unit, resulting in gross proceeds to the Company of \$1,000,000, before deducting placement agent fees (10% or \$100,000) and other offering expenses.
+We used the net proceeds from the Private Placement for working capital and general corporate purposes.